sambitmitra7/Corona-Virus-Design/README.md

 1. Make sure you have Python installed on your computer.

-2. Clone this repository:
+2. Clone this repository :
 https://github.com/sambitmitra7/Corona-Virus-Design

-3. Run the Python script:
+3. Run the Python script :
 corona_virus_design.py